lovasko/ctfdump/README.md

 # ctfdump
-Command-line utility that dumps the CTF data of the selected file to the stdout.
+Command-line BSD-licensed utility that dumps the CTF data of the selected file to the stdout.
+For more information about the CTF format please consult the [library](https://github.com/lovasko/libctf) that provides the format implementation.

 ## Usage
 `ctfdump [-dfglt] <file>`